Tanovea (rabacfosadine) Chemotherapy

 Tanovea Side Effects

 Dogs undergoing treatment with Tanovea should be monitored closely for changes in the skin and ears to catch any potential infections as early as possible.
-Depending on how bad the side effects are, the next dose of Tanovea can be delayed to give the skin extra time to heal.7
+Depending on the severity of side effects, the next dose of Tanovea can be delayed to give the skin extra time to heal.7

 • Changes in the lungs are delayed and may not be apparent for several months after treatment.

-• It is generally recommended to avoid Tanovea for dogs who already have lung problems or who are of a breed or mix that has a genetic predisposition to developing pulmonary fibrosis (most notably West Highland White Terriers).7
+• They will probably not want to use Tanovea in dogs who are of a breed or mix with a genetic predisposition to developing pulmonary fibrosis (most notably West Highland White Terriers).

 When to Not Use Tanovea

-There are some situations in which Tanovea chemotherapy should either not be used at all or used with caution.
+In some situations, Tanovea chemotherapy should either not be used at all or with caution.

 Risk factors include:2

-• West Highland White Terriers have a potential genetic predisposition to developing pulmonary fibrosis (which can be fatal) and should not use Tanovea
+• West Highland White Terriers have a potential genetic predisposition to developing pulmonary fibrosis (which can be fatal, see above) and should not use Tanovea

 • Terrier breeds and mixes also have a potential genetic predisposition to developing pulmonary fibrosis and should not use Tanovea